Where this comes from

 Generation 3 — Three sisters, three cockpits

 Her sister Auntie Kristen — Kristen Powell.
-Flew commuter and domestic mainline flights, and currently flies the 777 at a major US airline.
+Started at the regionals — domestic and international from the start — then came up through the B737, B757/B767, and B787, and currently flies the B777 at a major US airline.
 Soloed at 17, same age as my mom.
 She's also the curator behind the Germany, Brazil, Argentina, Panama, and Sydney entries on this site — the antique mahjong set, the Ming Dynasty jade pendant, the polenta pan from Argentina, the German cuckoo clock, the D'Elidas hot sauce from Panama.

 Her sister Auntie Angie — Angela McGrath.
-Flew commuter and domestic mainline flights, and currently flies the 757/767 at a major US airline (pilots call it the 756).
+Started at the regionals — domestic and international from the start — then the A319/A320 and 737, and currently flies the 757/767 at a major US airline (pilots call it the 756).
 Soloed on her 16th birthday in a Cessna 150, echoing Grandpa Jim's first solo at the same age in a Velie Mono Coupe.
 Two single-engine two-seat high-wing trainers, two pilots, one family, same milestone.

 That last sentence is the one we keep coming back to.
 It's why the family thread holds up.

 And me.
 Eris.
 Got my student pilot certificate and FAA medical on my mom's birthday in March 2022, at 15.
 First flight lesson three days later.
 Turned 16 in May that year and became eligible to solo.
-I've paused active flight training while I'm in college and on track for an Air Force commission.
+I've paused active flight training while I'm in college and on track for a military commission.
 I may go back to it later.
-The active-flying torch in Generation 4 right now is Connor's; I'm running the editorial side.
+The active-flying torch in Generation 4 right now is carried by Connor and Alicia; I'm running the editorial side.

 The rule that explains all of this